 Examples of Marginal Employment and Protected or Sheltered Work Environments

-Sometimes veterans have service connected mental health disorders.
-As a result employers realize they have difficulty coping with the stresses of the workplace and on occasion they lash out either unknowingly, or unwittingly.
+Sometimes veterans have service-connected mental health disorders.
+As a result, employers realize they have difficulty coping with the stresses of the workplace and on occasion, they lash out either unknowingly, or unwittingly.
 When this happens, employers will look past some of these transgressions because they understand what the veteran has experienced, perhaps in combat or in a situation that transpired while they were in the military.
 They may allow the veteran to return the next day, take the rest of the afternoon off, or come back tomorrow.
-This is another great example of a protected or a sheltered work environment.
+This is another great example of a protected or sheltered work environment.

 Self & Family Employment Does Not Bar Vets From Individual Unemployability Benefits

-Self-employment and family employment are other examples of a protected, sheltered work environments.
+Self-employment and family employment are other examples of protected or sheltered work environments.
 Family members are uniquely positioned to understand what you as a veteran are going through.
 If you have confided in people when you return from your time in service about things that have affected you about your declining health, it’s likely to be family members.
 That’s a very unique protected situation.

-It’s important to keep in mind that the main question that you need to be able to answer when it comes to marginal or protected, sheltered work environments is why these service connected conditions prevent you from substantial gainful employment in a competitive environment?
-That will be one of the questions that the VA is going to ask whenever they’re determining your IU status.
-Is your unemployability at SGA level due to your service-connected disabilities?
-With this in mind… You want to make sure that you can obtain some sort of a statement to that effect from the family member that you work for a couple of days a week.
+It’s important to keep in mind that the main question that you need to be able to answer when it comes to marginal or protected, sheltered work environments is why these service-connected conditions prevent you from substantial gainful employment in a competitive environment?
+That will be one of the questions that the VA is going to ask whenever they’re determining your unemployability status.
+Is your inability to keep a job at SGA level due to your service-connected disabilities?
+You want to make sure that you can obtain some sort of a statement to that effect from the family member that you work for a couple of days a week.

 Exploring Marginal Employment Further

 There are strict VA Unemployability income limits you must fall under to obtain TDIU Benefits under the marginal employment section.
 Marginal employment generally shall be deemed to exist when a veteran’s current income does not exceed the amount established by the U.S. Department of Commerce, Bureau of the Census, as the poverty threshold for one person.
-Marginal employment is considered income below the U.S. poverty rate, which in 2017 is anything under $12,488 per year.
+Marginal employment is considered income below the U.S. poverty rate, which in 2020 was anything under $13,465 per year.